-After 12 weeks, the group who ate walnuts saw in improvement in sperm vitality, movement, and shape.
+After 12 weeks, the group who ate walnuts saw an improvement in sperm vitality, movement, and shape.
 They also saw fewer chromosomal abnormalities in their sperm samples after eating the walnuts.
 The control group experienced no changes.

 Pomegranates to get pregnant

-Antioxidant-rich pomegranates are also rich in many nutrients, including vitamin C, vitamin K, folate, and several other vitamins and minerals that aid in fertility.
+Antioxidant-rich pomegranates are also rich in many nutrients, including vitamin C, vitamin K, folate, and several other vitamins and minerals that aid infertility.